benjaminparry/benjaminparry.github.io/_posts/2016-04-24-lean-ux-advice-from-userexperiencedesign-slack.md

 ---
 type: post
 layout: collecting
-title: Small Team Lean UX Advice from the userexperiencedesign.slack.com community
+title: Small Team Lean UX Advice From The userexperiencedesign.slack.com Community
 description: Preserving some sound advice from the userexperiencedesign.slack.com community on small team Lean UX in a mature company with little/no previous user research. categories : [writing]
 published: true